yuanz03/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
-The specified player does not exist in the AddressBook.
+The specified player does not exist in PlayBook.

     * 3a1.
-AddressBook shows an error message.
+PlayBook shows an error message.

       Use case ends.

 * 3b.
 The specified injury name is invalid (contains non-alphanumeric characters or is blank).

     * 3b1.
-AddressBook shows an error message.
+PlayBook shows an error message.

       Use case ends.

 * 3c.
 The specified injury is the default injury status, `FIT`.

     * 3c1.
-AddressBook shows an error message and prompts users to use the `unassigninjury` command instead.
+PlayBook shows an error message and prompts users to use the `unassigninjury` command instead.

       Use case ends.

 * 3d.
 The specified injury status has already been assigned to the specified player.

     * 3d1.
-AddressBook shows an error message.
+PlayBook shows an error message.

       Use case ends.

 **Use case: UC07 - Remove an injury status from a player**

-**Guarantees**: Player's injury status is removed and default `FIT` status is restored if player has no remaining injuries
+**Guarantees**: Player's injury status is removed and default `FIT` status is restored if player has no remaining injuries.

 **MSS**

-1. User requests to list players
+1. User requests to list players.
-2. AddressBook shows a list of players
+2. PlayBook shows a list of players.
-3. User requests to remove an injury status from an existing player by specifying the player name and injury name
+3. User requests to remove an injury status from an existing player by specifying the player name and injury name.
-4. AddressBook removes the specified injury from the player's injury list
+4. PlayBook removes the specified injury from the player's injury list.

     Use case ends.